Expert advice, including videos, on how to replace a central air conditioner’s capacitor and contactor when a central AC unit doesn’t work at all.

 If you don’t hear a buzz after the compressor clicks, the problem is probably the contactor, which will need to be replaced.

 However, if you don’t have the necessary skills, or tools, leave these repairs to an HVAC repair professional.
+To have these professionally replaced typically costs from $90 to $450.

 Following is how to replace both the capacitor and the contactor.